-14. SYSTEM OF INTERNAL CONTROL & THEIR ADEQUACY:
+14. SYSTEM OF INTERNAL CONTROL & THEIR ADEQUACY

 The Company has put in place adequate system of internal control to safeguard andprotect from loss unauthorized use or disposition of its assets.
 All the transactions areproperly authorized recorded and reported to the Management.
 The Company is following allthe applicable Accounting Standards for properly maintaining the books of accounts andreporting financial statements.
-The internal auditor of the company checks and verifiesthe internal control and monitors them in accordance with policy adopted by the company.Even through this non-production period the Company continues to ensureproper and adequate systems and procedures commensurate with its size and nature of itsbusiness.
+The internal auditor of the company checks and verifiesthe internal control and monitors them in accordance with policy adopted by the company.Even through this trying times of non-production period the Company continues to ensureproper and adequate systems and procedures in commensurate with its size and nature of itsbusiness.

 The company has put in place a whistle blower policy pursuant to which employees of thecompany can raise their concerns pertaining to fraud malpractice or any other activityor event which is against the interest of the company.
 Details of complaints received andthe action taken are reviewed by the Audit Committee.
-Whistle Blowers Mechanism'sfunctioning is reviewed by the Audit Committee from time to time.
+Whistle Blower Mechanismsfunctioning is reviewed by the Audit Committee from time to time.
 None of thecompanys employees are denied access to audit committee.

-As per the provisions of the Companies Act 2013 a structured questionnaire wasprepared after taking into account various aspects of Board's functioning composition ofboard together with its committees culture execution and performance ofspecific roles duties and obligation.
-So far as the performance evaluation of independentdirectors are concerned the same is done by board.
-The chairman and executive directors are evaluatedby the independent directors.
-The board has expressed that they are satisfied with processof evaluation.
+As per the provisions of the Companies Act 2013 a structured questionnaire wasprepared after taking into account various aspects of Boards functioningcomposition of board together with its committees culture execution and performance ofspecific roles duties and obligation.
+So far as the performance evaluation of independentdirectors are concerned the same is done by Board.
+The Chairman is evaluated by theindependent directors.
+The board has expressed that they are satisfied with process ofevaluation.

-17. POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS AND KEY MANAGERIAL PERSONNEL:
+17. POLICY ON APPOINTMENT AND REMUNERATION OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-20. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATOR OR COURTS:
+20. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATOR OR COURTS

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its future operations.